spokestack/spokestack.io/content/docs/Python/speech-pipeline.md

 ### Start

-The `start` methods initializes the pipeline and must always be called first before audio can be read into the pipeline.
+The `start` method initializes the pipeline and must be called before audio can be read into the pipeline.

 ```python
 pipeline.start()